NSO-developer/nso-gitbook/development/development/nso-packages.md

  $ ncs
 ```

 The above commands, db, log, etc., directories and also create an NSO XML initialization file in `./NCS/ncs-cdb/netsim_devices_init.xml`.
 The `init` file is important; it is created from the content of the netsim directory and it contains the IP address, port, auth credentials, and NED type for all the devices in the netsim environment.
-There is a dependency order between ncs-setup and ncs-netsim since ncs-setup creates the XML init file based on the contents in the netsim environment, therefor we must run the `ncs-netsim create-network` command before we execute the `ncs-setup` command.
+There is a dependency order between `ncs-setup` and `ncs-netsim` since `ncs-setup` creates the XML init file based on the contents in the netsim environment; therefore we must run the `ncs-netsim create-network` command before we execute the `ncs-setup` command.
 Once `ncs-setup` has been run, and the `init` XML file has been generated, it is possible to manually edit that file.

 If we start the NSO CLI, we have for example :